-- Select the Backups > Disk node in the inventory pane.
+- In the inventory pane, select the Backups > Disk node.
 Expand the backup job in the working area, right-click the necessary VM in the corresponding backup job and choose Restore guest files > Linux and other.

 - At the Restore Point step of the wizard, select the necessary restore point.

 - At the Reason step of the wizard, specify the reason for future reference.